 On the 1st July 1916, Temporary Captain Cuthbert attacked with his Battalion near Ovillers towards Pozieres, this was a very dangerous place for the Allies as it was dominated by German Machine Guns.
 The Battalion, however, made it into the German trenches.

 Sadly, Olaf was killed during this attack on the first day of the Battle of Albert, which was the opening phase of the Battle of the Somme.
-He was a company commander and was hit by machine gun fire whilst between the trenches during an attack.
+He was a company commander and was hit by machine gun fire whilst between the trenches during an attack at 7.40am.
 He was buried at Blighty Valley Cemetery, about 100 miles from Calais.

 His address was given at probate as Palace Mansions, Kensington and his estate was valued at £3,436.
 The executors were Millicent, Rev Milroy Westell Cuthbert (Olaf’s brother) and Francis Patton Down (Millicent’s Uncle).

 Olaf had been married for less than a year and his widow, Millicent, was still only 21.
 She was living at Elmhurst, Tower Hill Road, Dorking, with her father.